 The purpose of this Standard Operating Procedure (SOP) is to define the standard procedure for the control and custody of environmental samples for Shell projects for Hartford and Roxana, Illinois.
-This SOP is intended to be used together with several other SOPs.
+This SOP serves as a supplement to information which might be in a project Work Plan or scope of work and is intended to be used together with other SOPs.